hammerheim-game/hammerheim-rules/4-magic.md

 2 The Living Shadows Difficulty 7
 Shadows around the target suddenly writhe as if alive and move to strike the victim.
 The Shadow Weaver may cast this spell at any enemy model within 12" of him and within 2" of a wall.
-The target suffers a single Strength 4 hit with no armour saves.
+The target suffers a single Strength 4 hit with no armor saves.
 3 Wings of Night Difficulty 6
 Wings of darkness unfurl from the Shadow Weaver’s back and engulf him.
 He disappears, only to reappear in nearby shadow.